davidegat/AIRCBot/README.md

 - **Nickname:** bot's IRC nickname (e.g., `Egidio`).
 - **Channel:** IRC channel to join (e.g., `#example`).
 - **Password:** Password required for private messaging authentication.
 Connection will not be possible if no password is set.
--
-### News Feed Integration
-The bot fetches news from `https://www.ilsole24ore.com/rss/mondo.xml`.
-Ensure an active internet connection for this feature.

 ---